eric g johnson law

 Things to Consider Before Turning Yourself into the Police

 Before turning yourself into the police, you should be fully informed about why the warrant was issued and your strategy moving forward.
-A criminal defense attorney is an asset in these uncertain times and can help you by:
+An experienced attorney is an asset in these uncertain times and can help you by:

 • Discovering the reason the warrant was issued